Adult Education

 • women's ministries

 Women Reading: Members and friends of the church meet the third Wednesday of the month on Zoom to discuss the book chosen for the month.
 The books include a wide spectrum of fiction and non-fiction bestsellers and classics.
-Books chosen are usually, but not always, written by a woman.
-We sometimes have outside presenters, including the authors of the books we are reading.
+Books chosen are usually written by a woman.
 The meeting begins at 7:30pm.
+Please contact the church office at at office@westwoodpres.org if you would like to join.

 Women's Retreat: Once a year, WPC holds a Women's RetreatThe weekend includes speaker-led general sessions, small group discussions, and opportunities for quiet meditation, walks, singing, crafts, and relaxation.